destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 ````

 You have compiled the file.
 It can run.
 You utilized looping, branching, printing strings, arrays, and using statements to make your class "do something".
 You also have concatenated strings and numbers together so the user can understand your work.

-Now you can program Java
+Now you can run a Java file!

-## Code Magnets
+### Code Magnets

 ````java